f4z3r/gruvbox-material.nvim/README.md

 -- values shown are defaults and will be used if not provided require('gruvbox-material').setup({
-  italics = true,             -- enable italics in general contrast = "medium"         -- set contrast, can be any of "hard", "medium", "soft" comments = {
+  italics = true,             -- enable italics in general contrast = "medium",        -- set contrast, can be any of "hard", "medium", "soft" comments = {
     italics = true,           -- enable italic comments },